 What are some of the most rewarding aspects of working as a staff accountant?
 Some of the most challenging aspects?

 I like helping small business owners succeed by giving them a clear picture of their business through financial statements.
 The most challenging aspect is juggling the needs of multiple clients and managers.
-Sometimes it can be overwhelming to balance it all, but it is easier with practice and keeps things interesting.
+Sometimes it's overwhelming to balance it all, but it is easier with practice, and it keeps things interesting.

 What do you think is the most important skill staff accountants need to succeed?